 Immunizations

-- Patients on CYLTEZO should not receive live vaccines.
-Pediatric patients, if possible, should be brought up to date with all immunizations before initiating CYLTEZO therapy.
+- Patients on Adalimumab-adbm should not receive live vaccines.
+Pediatric patients, if possible, should be brought up to date with all immunizations before initiating Adalimumab-adbm therapy.
 Adalimumab is actively transferred across the placenta during the third trimester of pregnancy and may affect immune response in the in utero exposed infant.
 The safety of administering live or live-attenuated vaccines in infants exposed to adalimumab products in utero is unknown.
 Risks and benefits should be considered prior to vaccinating (live or live-attenuated) exposed infants.

 ADVERSE REACTIONS